undoLogic/setupCase-boilerplate/launchPad/README.md

 - When you are satisfied with all new changes the goLIVE script will rsync all files from staging to the LIVE folder

 ### Live Server
-Live server must be on the same server as Staging
+Live server must be on the same server as PENDING
-- When you are happy with your staging server all files are copied to the live absolute path
+- When you are happy with your PENDING server all files are copied to the live absolute path

 ## Configuring
 Launch needs to be configured for your target server as well as your github account.